SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 17. Dec 2022
+- Switched compiler for DOjS from GCC 7.2.0 to 12.2.0
+- Added UTC date of toots

 ## 15. Dec 2022
 - Fixed a time() bug in DOjS and re-enabled certificate validation.